TRANSform: Study Overview

 Providing a national research resource on trans health.

 Estradiol dose and well-being study.
-This study is open to ALL people using feminising hormone therapy and will explore well-being in people with different types, doses and formulations of feminising hormone therapy such as estrogen, progesterone and anti-androgens and
+This study was open to ALL people using feminising hormone therapy and explored well-being in people with different types, doses and formulations of feminising hormone therapy such as estrogen, progesterone and anti-androgens and,

 Pain experiences in people using testosterone therapy.
-This study is open to ALL trans people using masculinising hormone therapy.
+This study was open to ALL trans people using masculinising hormone therapy.

 This research has been initiated by the Trans Health Research Group, based at The University of Melbourne and a team of collaborators.
 Investigators include a core team of trans researchers; Sav Zwickl, Alex Wong, Kalen Eshin, Daria Chetcuti and Teddy Cook together with endocrinologists Dr Ada Cheung and Dr Lachlan Angus.
 We welcome collaborations.

-Each year, new surveys will be launched in May.
-Surveys for the following year will be finalised by December to enable appropriate review and ethics application prior to launch each May.
+New surveys are typically launched mid-year.
+Surveys will be finalised by December the previous year to enable appropriate review and ethics application prior to launch.